canjs/canjs/docs/can-guides/introduction/technical.md

 value and caches it so any future reads will use the cached value.

-In the following example, before `fullName` is bound, `fullName`'s value is recalculated every time it is read.
+In the following example, before `fullName` is bound, `fullName`’s value is recalculated every time it is read.
 After `fullName` is bound, its value is recalculated only when a dependent value changes.

 ```js